TeamCstudios/FNATC/README.md

 He will appear in the front door camera.
 If he does so, turn the lights off until he is no longer there.
 If you aren't fast enough, your doors are disabled.

 #### LanceThePlaya
-He lounges on the couch.
-If the house is cold AND the lights are on, he will loudly compain.
-If he complains and you don't change your settings, he moves to the right door and stays there until it opens, jumpscaring you.
+If the lights are off for an extended period of time, he will appear in the right door.

 #### BobTheBagel
 You must check the cameras to find him.
 Close the door when he is near.